How to Make Close Friends

-Simply, a friend is someone you care about who also cares about you.
-Technology may have shifted the definition of friend in recent years, but having hundreds of online friends is not the same as having a friend you can connect and be with in person.
+Simply, a friend is someone you know well and care about, who also knows and cares about you.
+Technology may have shifted the definition of friend in recent years, but having hundreds of online friends is not the same as having a close friend you can connect and be with in person.
 Technology can facilitate social opportunities by helping you reconnect with old friends, start new relationships with people around the world who share similar interests, and maintain relationships with friends who don't live nearby.
-However, online friends can't hug you when a crisis hits, visit you when you're sick, or celebrate a happy occasion with you after work.
+However, online friends can't hug you when a crisis hits, visit you when you're sick, or celebrate a happy occasion with you after work./p>

-Sometimes it can be difficult to differentiate between real friends and mere acquaintances::
+Sometimes it can be difficult to differentiate between close friends and mere acquaintances:

-- A friend is someone who shares a deeper level of interaction or communication with you; he or she is someone you can really connect with, face-to-face.
+- A close friend is someone you trust who shares a deeper level of understanding and communication with you; he or she is someone you can rely on, someone you can really connect with, face-to-face.
 A friend is someone you feel comfortable sharing your feelings with, someone who'll listen to you without judging you or telling you how you should think or feel.
 As friendship works both ways, a friend is also someone you feel comfortable supporting and accepting, and someone with whom you share a bond of trust and loyalty.

 What to look for in a friend